dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

 ## Overview

 OEMConfig policies are a special type of device configuration policy similar to [app configuration policy](app-configuration-policies-overview.md).
-OEMConfig, provided by Android Enterprise, allows OEMs (original equipment manufacturers) and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
+OEMConfig is a standard defined by the AppConfig community.
+This standard allows OEMs (original equipment manufacturers) and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
 [Learn more about OEMConfig](https://blog.google/products/android-enterprise/oemconfig-supports-enterprise-device-features/).

 Historically, EMMs, such as Intune, manually build support for OEM-specific features after they're introduced by the OEM.
 This approach leads to duplicated efforts and slow adoption.